Bert and Ernie: Parody and other uses

-It is commonly believed that Bert and Ernie were named after Bert the policeman (Ward Bond) and Ernie the taxi driver (Frank Faylen), two characters from the 1946 film It's a Wonderful Life.
-However, in a correction for the 1999 "Annual Xmas Quiz" in the San Francisco Chronicle, which made this claim, series writer Jerry Juhl said that the shared names were "purely coincidental".
-Juhl stated that shortly after Henson's death in 1990, he was told by producer Jon Stone that when Henson and Stone studied the puppets, "they decided that one of them looked like an Ernie, and the other one looked like a Bert."
-Despite this, the special Elmo Saves Christmas references the rumor, during a scene in which Bert and Ernie walk by a television set, which is playing It's a Wonderful Life.
-The pair are surprised when they hear George Bailey (James Stewart) exclaim, "Bert!
-Ernie!
-What's the matter with you two guys?
-You were here on my wedding night!"
+Ernie and Bert were spoofed in a 2002 tragicomedy short film called Ernest and Bertram written and directed by Peter Spears.
+The film is based on Lillian Hellman's The Children's Hour and depicts Ernie and Bert after they are outed by Variety magazine.
+Although the film was a success at the Sundance Film Festival and the U.S Comedy Arts Festival, it kept from further distribution when Sesame Workshop served the film's producers with a cease and desist order for copyright violation.

 In the pilot episode of Eerie, Indiana, which aired in 1991, Marshal and Simon are subtly asked for help by a pair of twin brothers named Bertram and Ernest (called Bert and Ernie for short), because their mother has forced them to sleep every night in her Forever Ware containers, thus having kept them at age twelve for over thirty years.
 This could allude to the fact Bert and Ernie have not aged in all the years that Sesame Street has aired.

 In April 2013, a pair of high energy neutrinos detected at the IceCube Neutrino Observatory, possibly of extragalactic origin, were nicknamed "Bert" and "Ernie".
 The British soap opera EastEnders has confirmed that characters Bert and Ernie Moon are named after the Muppets.